 How does Payroll Manager handle the Employment Allowance?

 If you are claiming the Employment Allowance then you need to inform HMRC via an Employers Payment Summary (EPS).
 If you have ticked ‘Yes, this employer qualifies..’ then Payroll Manager will schedule an EPS for 5 May which you should submit when you are ready to do so.
 You only need to inform HMRC once per tax year that you are claiming the Employment Allowance, so any further EPS submissions will not include this information.

-The Employment Allowance does not affect the amount of NIC calculated, it only affects what the employer owes to HMRC.
+The Employment Allowance does not affect the amount of NIC calculated, it only affects what the employer pays to HMRC.
 The amount owed is only calculated at the end of each month (or quarter), so you will not ‘see’ the allowance until then.
-The allowance will not show on payslips or any reports detailing what has been deducted from employees – it will only appear on reports showing what the employer owes.
-Payroll Manager will automatically calculate the Employers Allowance up to the £3000 limit in each tax year.
+The allowance will not show on a payslip or on any reports detailing what has been deducted from employees – it will only appear on reports showing what the employer owes.
+Payroll Manager will automatically calculate the Employers Allowance up to the maximum limit in each tax year.